 The Mandatory Provident Fund Schemes require mandatory contributions to the MPF scheme from both the Hong Kong employer and the Hong Kong employee.
 Self-employed individuals are also required to contribute to an MPF scheme.

-MPFs are mandatory, fully funded and privately managed contribution schemes.
-You and your employer both have to contribute 5% of your monthly income, but at maximum HKD 1,250 each, to an MPF scheme of your choice.
-You will have to contribute to an MPF scheme even if you have your own business in Hong Kong.
+MPFs are mandatory, fully funded, and privately managed contribution schemes.
+You and your employer must contribute 5% of your monthly income, but at a maximum of HKD 1,250 each, to an MPF scheme of your choice.
+You will have to contribute to an MPF scheme even if you own a business in Hong Kong.
 There are three different types of MPFs:

 Social Security Assistance (SSA)